0x5900FX/re-writeups/README.md

 # Reverse Engineering Write-ups

-This repository contains my reverse engineering notes, crackme walkthroughs, and malware-analysis practice.
+This repository contains my reverse-engineering notes, crackme walkthroughs, and malware-analysis practice.
 It is organized by challenge set so the content is easier to browse and review.
+The index and progress table below reflect the write-ups currently included in the repository.

 ## Repository structure